LFRezende/aave-brownie/README.md

 At first, we need to swap ETH for WETH.
 We may do so via establishing connection between our contract and the WrappedETH smart contract - the ERC20 version of ETH, or WETH.

+This is important since the Lending Pool of AAVE does not support non ERC-20 tokens in the contract.

 By utilizing the IWeth interface, provided by @Patrick_Alpha_C, we may import the contract address for WETH and use the interface function from brownie.
 The address is mapped by the brownie-config file, depending on the network (goerli or mainnet-fork).

 We then deposit the desired amount into the contract.
 It will automatically make us withdraw the same amounth deposited, but in Wrapped Tokens.